movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Current logical bytenr, level, and generation.
 * Owner/object ID and a pointer back to the mount.
 * A lock protecting the current root location.
+* The transaction which owns a running-transaction location, if any.

-Tree searches take a root-location snapshot for the committed view.
-Updating a root will change the persistent root object, not a stack-local copy.
+Read searches take a locked root-location snapshot.
+A transaction-aware write search keeps the root write-locked until its path is released, and the first root COW saves the prior location in a transaction-owned dirty-root record.
+Updating a root changes the persistent root object, not a stack-local copy.
 Subvolume roots discovered through root items are cached in the same table.
-Roots still need the transaction generation in which they were last COWed and linkage on the current transaction's dirty-root list before mutation begins.
+Abort restores the saved location; commit-side root-item and superblock encoding remains to be implemented.

 The chunk map should similarly be a mount-owned service with a lock and stable references.
 A raw `bm_chunks` pointer copied into a stack root will not remain